 Similarly, the use of basements should be avoided.
-Habitable uses of basements within Flood Zone 3 should not be permitted, whilst basement dwellings in Flood Zone 2 will be required to pass the Exception Test.
+Habitable uses of basements within Flood Zone 3 and areas of high groundwater flood risk should not be permitted, whilst basement dwellings in Flood Zone 2 and areas at medium risk of groundwater flooding will be required to pass the Exception Test.